 In his inspiring work ‘Endure – Mind, Body, And The Curiously Elastic Limits Of Human Performance,’ Alex Hutchison has shown how self-compassion, along with mindfulness and concentration, can enhance athletic performance.

 Concentration is the age-old insight that what we think about gets bigger.
 The Buddha said, ‘We are what we think.
 All that we are arises with our thoughts.
 With our thoughts, we make the world’.

 Attract Good Things into Your Life by Modulating your Subconsciousness

 Positively influencing the subconscious thoughts is also a central concern in Bruce Lipton’s ‘Biology of Belief – Unleashing the Power of Consciousness, Matter, and Miracles.’
-Just like the placebo effect impressively proves the power of mind over matter, Lipton’s central assertion is that not your DNA but your mind determines your destiny.
+Just like the placebo effect impressively proves the power of mind over matter, Lipton’s central assertion is not your DNA, but your mind determines your destiny.

 Put Visualizations to Work for You

 One powerful way to influence your subconsciousness and align all your mental faculties towards one goal is the use of visualizations.
 The more vivid and palpable the visualizations, the better.

 Motivational speaker Mel Robbins calls visualizations mission critical for success.
 But how do visualizations work, and most importantly, why do they work?